logoran/logoran/docs/api/context.md

  - `httpOnly` server-accessible cookie, __true__ by default
  - `overwrite` a boolean indicating whether to overwrite previously set cookies of the same name (__false__ by default).
 If this is true, all cookies set during the same request with the same name (regardless of path or domain) are filtered out of the Set-Cookie header when setting this cookie.

-Koa uses the [cookies](https://github.com/jed/cookies) module where options are simply passed.
+Logoran uses the [cookies](https://github.com/jed/cookies) module where options are simply passed.

 ### ctx.throw([status], [msg], [properties])

-  Helper method to throw an error with a `.status` property defaulting to `500` that will allow Koa to respond appropriately.
+  Helper method to throw an error with a `.status` property defaulting to `500` that will allow Logoran to respond appropriately.
   The following combinations are allowed:

 ```js